dlizcano/old_dlizcano.github_ol.io_old/_posts/2014-04-30-Opinion-Mining-Tweets.md

 ## My Example

 I wanted to investigate the opinions in twitter for Cucuta, my town.
-Also for San Turban a polemic region were gold mining is colliding with Paramo conservation, and the Catatumbo region another complex and even dangerous place in Norte de Santander, Colombia.
-In Catatumbo coca cultivation, African palm cultivation, guerrillas, paramilitary groups, Colombian army and corruption have made a wonderful cocktail.
+Also for Santurban a polemic region were gold mining is colliding with Paramo conservation, and the Catatumbo region another complex and even dangerous place in Norte de Santander, Colombia.
+In Catatumbo coca cultivation, African palm cultivation, guerrillas, paramilitary groups, Colombian army and corruption have made an explosive cocktail.

-####Get the code from my Github
+####Get the code from my [Github](https://github.com/dlizcano/tuit_sentimiento)

-####Get twitter access from R
+####To follow the code first get twitter access from R

  [Paeng Angnakoon](https://www.youtube.com/watch?v=mJVcANlkxU8) explain it very well in her first video.
 {% highlight css %}